jcorbino/mole/README.md

 `sudo apt install libarmadillo-dev`

 We suggest to use the latest stable version that is available.
-Also, we recommend to use the `qmake` tool to generate the `Makefile` of the project.

-**NOTE**: If you installed Armadillo via its sourcefiles (`.tar.xz`), then you must set the `ARMA` variable in `mole.pro` with the location of Armadillo in your computer. e.g. `ARMA = /home/johnny/armadillo-7.950.1`
+**NOTE**: If you installed Armadillo via its sourcefiles (`.tar.xz`), then you must set the `ARMA` variable in `mole_C++/Makefile` and `examples_C++/Makefile` with the location of Armadillo in your computer. e.g. `ARMA = /home/johnny/armadillo-10.2.1`.

-Then open a terminal and execute the following commands,
+Also, for problems that involve a system of equations, you must enable Armadillo's capability to use the SuperLU library <https://portal.nersc.gov/project/sparse/superlu>.

-`qmake`
+After installing SuperLU and Armadillo, open a terminal and execute the following command,

 `make`

 a static library named `libmole.a` will be created.
-If you do not have `qmake` installed, you can simply modify the original `Makefile` provided.
 From this point you just need to include `mole.h` in your projects and specify the location of `libmole.a` to the linker.

 For the MATLAB version of our library, the only dependency is to have MATLAB installed.